-The House system is at the heart of the students’ lives at Harrow Bangkok and is cherished as a means of developing our students into becoming leaders for a better world.
+The House system is at the heart of the students’ lives at Harrow Bangkok and is cherished as a means of developing our students into becoming effective young leaders.
 It encourages cooperation and friendly competition within a supportive environment and instils into the students resolve, determination, creativity, collaboration and an awareness of the importance of community.

 All Pre Prep, Prep and Secondary students and staff are allocated to a House, all of whose names reflect leaders with courage and determination.
 These include the old Harrovians and statesmen Winston Churchill and Pandit Nehru (India’s first Prime Minister) as well as the poet Lord Byron.
 Thailand is honoured through its brave Queen Suriyothai and the public service of the Sonakul family and Helen Keller, who overcame physical adversity to become a renowned author and human rights campaigner, completes the esteemed group.